gizzmo123456/Simple-Unity-Node-Editor/README.md

 &nbsp;    [C] Apply position offset to all node positions ect...
 [F] Fixed input positions in node graph
 [F] Fixed NodeConnectionData inputPin_startPosition not updateing

+[ ] Fix node outputs using itself for pin size it should use the node that it is connecting to.